-All information that is due to HUD, including public comment periods, is made available on Adams County's website, and may provide hard copies at public facilities (to be determined prior to dissemination) and during applicable community meetings.
+All information that is due to HUD, including public comment periods, is made available on Adams County's website, and may provide hard copy at public facilities (to be determined prior to dissemination) and during applicable community meetings.

 Additional information and records are available upon request.
 Requested information will be provided with reasonable access to the programs records, subject to County and local laws regarding privacy and obligations of confidentiality.
+Information is also available on the range of programs and the estimated amount of funds available.
+The public will also have access to the County's Anti-Displacement Procedures, attached as Appendix A attached hereto.